Section 4. Code of Student Conduct

 Physical violence violations are subject to review within the University's Student Conduct System—aside from civil or criminal court actions—and may result in sanctions up to and including a University Stay Away Order or dismissal from the University.

 All postings on the Boston College Campus must be approved and stamped.
 The physical posting of material on campus must be done in a way that ensures the appropriate use of available space, prevents the defacing of University property, and reduces unnecessary expenditures of University resources used to repair and/or replace University property.
 Postings must be consistent with the principles and values espoused by Boston College.
 In addition, the content of the postings must avoid demeaning or discriminatory portrayals of individuals or groups, cannot be libelous, violate copyright law, or contain any material that is inconsistent with the community standards of BC, including any references to alcohol, drugs, or sexual innuendos.
-A full description of this policy as well as requirements, approval process, and hanging of banners can be located here.
+A full description of this policy as well as requirements, approval process, and hanging of banners can be located at Student Organization Resources.